Toby Rubin | CEO & Founder

 In 2002, Toby joined the Bureau of Jewish Education staff to direct the ti-ke-a Fellowship for Educators of Jewish teens.
 While at the BJE, Toby conceived and established two groundbreaking projects for the Bay Area: the Jewish Service Learning Project, (dedicated to helping Jewish community professionals integrate service learning into their program mix) and the Jewish Professionals Co-op, the precursor to UpStart.
 From 2006-2008, Toby served as Associate Director of the BJE.

-Advancement of the Rubin family (husband, Robert; daughters Rachel, Sadie, Eliana; and best pal, Jamba) has been the most successful venture Toby has had to date.
+Advancement of the Rubin family (husband, Robert; daughters Rachel, Sadie, and Eliana) has been the most successful venture Toby has had to date.

 Erik Ludwig is the Chief Accelerator Officer & COO for UpStart.
 He is responsible for operational efficiency (people, systems, and know-how) and ensuring flexibility in response to an increasingly demanding marketplace.
 He also leads the Bay Area UpStarter Program, consulting with social entrepreneurs to accelerate the development and implementation of their vision, build their infrastructure, attain fiscal sustainability, adapt to shifting needs and environments, and gain access to networks and resources needed to achieve a profound impact on Jewish life.